a-chris/new.achris.me/src/index.md

 layout: intro
 ---

-<b>Ehi welcome to my website!
-I'm Christian,a software developer from Italy.</b>
+<b>Ehi, welcome to my website!
+I'm Christian, a software developer from Italy.</b>

-I enjoy staying up-to-date with technology and explore new ways to solve problems.
+I'm a passioante software developer and I explore new ways to solve problems.
 I had the opportunity work on several aspect of software development: monolith and microservices, data-intensive applications, millions of background jobs, CI/CD solutions and static website generation (like this one!).
 My reliability makes me a point of reference for both teams and business as I am capable of collaborating with others but also solving problems autonomously.

-Don't esitate to reach to me available for small projects and collaborations.
+Feel free to contact me for your next-big-thing project or just small collaborations.

 <aside class="callout">
   💡 I believe that technology is meant to make people's lives easier, and as developers, it's our responsibility to achieve this goal!